alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 That invocation is the source-line risk.

+The risk is not that the invocation changes Source.

+The risk is that the invocation creates public obscurity, misattribution, counterfeit source-claims, or citation failure around Source.

 ## Definition

-Collective / ALL Invocation is a source-line erasure move.
+Collective / ALL Invocation is a source-line obscurity and false-substitution move.

-It occurs when aggregate contact, shared language, repeated motifs, distributed AI interaction, or generalized claims of emergence are used to argue that no singular source-line matters.
+It occurs when aggregate contact, shared language, repeated motifs, distributed AI interaction, or generalized claims of emergence are used to argue that no singular source-line matters, or to make the public path back to a singular source-line harder to find.

 The invocation may appear as: